Justinator/WashingtonIslandFerryWP2019/README.md

 # :metal: Getting started

+At the time of development the WordPress Gutenberg editor was fairly new and there were a lot of unknowns.
+Because of this I opted to build the site without using any of the default page editors.

 # :open_file_folder: Basic File Structure

 ## :page_with_curl: Pages

 Each individual page is titled page - page title ex. about = page-about.php

+## inc

+The inc folder includes smaller blocks that are either reused on multiple pages or were just added here to break the page up and make it easier to organize content.

 ## :dancer: Styles